 What alternatives did DEQ consider if any?

 Enter description about why DEQ did not pursue these alternatives.
 If other parts of this document describes alternatives considered, DOJ advises us to duplicate the information here.
-DEQ must adopt the proposed rule amendments to enable DEQ’s implementation of the NAAQS for PM 2.5 and to allow the EPA to approve the proposed amendments as revisions to the Oregon SIP.
-Because the proposed rule amendments are necessary to update infrastructure elements of the Oregon SIP to incorporate the revised NAAQS for PM 2.5 in order to comply with the requirements of the CAA, DEQ has not considered other options for this proposal.
+DEQ must adopt the proposed rule amendments to enable DEQ’s implementation of the NAAQS for PM 2.5 and to allow DERQ to ask EPA to approve the proposed amendments as revisions to the Oregon SIP.
+Because the proposed rule amendments are necessary to update infrastructure elements of the Oregon SIP to comply with CAA requirements, DEQ has not considered other options for this proposal.